 Proactive risk management: Transferring from a reactive approach to a proactive one through robust implementation of a complete data governance framework that predicts any potential risk to data even before it becomes a risk.

-Enhanced data security & privacy: Incorporating robust security measures, access controls, and encryption protocols to shield sensitive data and maintaining compliance with privacy regulations to decrease data breaches.
+Enhanced data security & privacy: Incorporating robust security measures, access controls, and encryption protocols to shield sensitive data and maintain compliance with privacy regulations to decrease data breaches.

 Robust data quality management: Ensuring accuracy, consistency, and reliability of the data via effective management practices to decrease risks related to poor data quality.